-As your partner,

-I ask you to ...
+As your partner, I ask you to ...

-- □ Talk to your students about the importance of regular attendance and being on time. □ Keep track of your child's attendance, and talk to counselors or administrators if your family faces difficulties getting a child to school regularly. □ Set a regular bedtime and morning routine to - ☐ Set a regular bedtime and morning routine to establish good habits for school and life success. - ☐ Help your student prepare for school the night before, finishing homework and getting a good night's sleep. - ☐ Send your child to school every day unless he or she is truly ill. - ☐ Talk to your child's teachers if you notice sudden changes in behavior or attitudes about school.
+- ☐ Talk to your students about the importance of regular attendance and being on time. - ☐ Keep track of your child's attendance, and talk to counselors or administrators if your family faces difficulties getting a child to school regularly. - ☐ Set a regular bedtime and morning routine to establish good habits for school and life success. - ☐ Help your student prepare for school the night before, finishing homework and getting a good night's sleep. - ☐ Send your child to school every day unless he or she is truly ill. - ☐ Talk to your child's teachers if you notice sudden changes in behavior or attitudes about school.